Chiu Hsiang-chieh: 2023

 In June, Chiu and Lin advanced to their first BWF World Tour tournament final at their home event, the Taipei Open.
 They finished as the runner-up after losing to Chen Tang Jie and Toh Ee Wei in straight games.

 In September, the pair made the semi-finals of the Kaohsiung Masters but lost out to the top seeds, Dejan Ferdinansyah and Gloria Emanuelle Widjaja.

 2024

 In March, he won the Vietnam International men's doubles title with Liu Kuang-heng.
 He also reached the mixed doubles semi-finals with Lin.

 In August, Chiu was announced as the new partner for Olympic champion Wang Chi-lin following the retirement of Wang's former partner, Lee Yang.
 The duo's debut tournament was the Japan Open.

 2025

 In May, Chiu and Wang won their first title as a pair at their home event, the Taipei Open, without dropping a game.

+In November, the pair defeated higher-ranked Sabar Karyaman Gutama and Muhammad Reza Pahlevi Isfahani in the final of the Hylo Open to win their first Super 500 title.

 Personal life

 Chiu is in a relationship with Lo Chia-ling, a national taekwondo athlete.

 He has an interest in photography.